 Teaching – Flexible Options in Mode of Delivery

-For a variety of reasons, we wish to be as flexible as possible for faculty in Fall 2020, incorporating faculty input and student preference as extensively as possible.
+For a variety of reasons, we wish to be as flexible as possible for faculty in Spring 2021, incorporating faculty input and student preference as extensively as possible.

-- For the Fall 2020 semester, face-to-face classes will resume.
+- For the Spring 2021 semester, face-to-face classes will resume.
 However, not all classes may be offered in a face to face setting.
 This will depend on the course type.

 - Some courses must be taught in-person such as clinical, studio, or advanced lab courses.